xoofx/xoofx.github.io/_posts/2020-02-15-stark-melody-dotnet-sel4.md

 - Prototype the syntax of the Stark language
 - Simple IDE integration (syntax highlighting)
-- Use only the Stark language for both the HelloWorld program and its core library
+- Use the Stark language entirely for both the HelloWorld program and its core library (so no additional C runtime on the side)
 - Implement a front-end compiler for translating Stark to an intermediate binary library (e.g Assemblies in .NET)
 - Implement a back-end compiler for converting the binary library to native code
 - Prototype the micro-kernel with the minimum required to bootstrap the HelloWorld program

 ### Overview

+After hacking C# with CoreRT on a bare metal OS on the Raspberry Pi, I realized that the .NET ecosystem could help my experiment a lot more than I had planned when starting to work on Stark.
+Instead of trying to rebuild everything, **let's try to reuse whatever parts that could significantly boost this enterprise**:

+- For the front-end compiler, instead of fully building bottom-up a lexer/parser/syntax analyzer/type inference/transform to IL, why not **starting from the Roslyn C# compiler instead**?
+- For the back-end compiler responsible to generate native code, I originally thought that I could rely on CoreRT, but I realized that the design of the compiler and runtime would be so different that I should proceed differently... and came to the conclusion that the most helpful component I could reuse was the **RyuJIT compiler for the IL to native codegen part**.
+And I will explain why.

 ### The front-end compiler